 Tree Lupin contains several toxic quinolizidine and bis-quinolizidine alkaloids, especially in the seeds.

 Lupinine is a toxic quinolizidine alkaloid found in many species of Lupinus, including Tree Lupin.
 It is a sub-unit of the Lupanines which are bis-quinolizidines (which have two fused quinolizidine moieties) shown below.
 [In chemistry, a single letter difference in the spelling can make all the difference to the chemical formulae].

-Both Lupanine and Sparteine are bis-isoquinolizidine alkaloids, and in the case of Sparteine has perfect symmetry between the two identical fused halves which share a common bridge.
-The symptoms of Sparteine poisoning include headache, dizziness, sleepiness, eye flickering double vision, palpitations, cardial pain, timgling of extremities, power loss in legs, and erythryma.
+Sparteine are bis-isoquinolizidine alkaloids, and in the case of Sparteine has perfect symmetry between the two identical fused halves which share a common bridge.
+The symptoms of Sparteine poisoning include headache, dizziness, sleepiness, eye flickering double vision, palpitations, cardial pain, tingling of extremities, power loss in legs, and erythryma.
 Stronger intoxication leads to strychnine-type symptoms of paralysis, convulsions, and death from suffocating whilst the heart is still beating within 4 to 5 hours.
 Sparteine indirectly blocks the sodium channels causing brachycardia and a decrease in blood pressure.
-Due to the blocking of sodium channels, Sparteine has found medical uses in treating heart arrhythmia and during childberth (it is an oxytocic, causing uterine contractions) but poisonings have occurred in some patients who are slower to metabolise the drug away than others.
-Sparteine works by blocking the Na+ channels, and is also used medicinally as an antidote to some cardiac glycoside poisons as found in Lily of the Valley, and also acts as an antidote to some snake venoms.
+Due to the blocking of sodium channels, Sparteine has found medical uses in treating heart arrhythmia and during childbirth (it is an oxytocic, causing uterine contractions) but poisonings have occurred in some patients who are slower to metabolise the drug away than others.
+Sparteine works by blocking the Na+ channels, and is also used medicinally as an antidote to some cardiac glycoside poisons as found in Lily-of-the-Valley, and also acts as an antidote to some snake venoms.

 Lupanine is an agonist of the nicotinic acetylcholine receptor, affecting the Central Nervous System.